10 Ways To Be More Productive When Working For Yourself

 #9 Work Is Not Everything

 Work is only one aspect of life.
-It’s great if you’re passionate enough to spend so much time of day to concentrate on what you love and make money.
+It’s great if you’re passionate enough to spend so much time of day concentrating on what you love and making money.
 But if you start neglecting other ordinary things in life, it’s an amber alert!
-You shouldn’t isolate yourself from outside world; friends, family and social events, fitness routines, shopping, media communications (e.g. watching news).
+You shouldn’t isolate yourself from the outside world; friends, family and social events, fitness routines, shopping, media communications (e.g. watching news).

 #10 Ask For Help!